FrannDzs/nVidia-modded-Inf/Readme.md

 ===================

-Before you install unsigned drivers, you have to manually set these parameters via adminstrative command prompt:
+Before you install unsigned drivers, you have to manually set these parameters via administrative command prompt:

 ```
 bcdedit -set loadoptions DISABLE_INTEGRITY_CHECKS